JeffersonLab/jlog/README.md

 ## Configure

 ### Properties
 The default configuration properties are located in [elog.properties](https://github.com/JeffersonLab/jlog/blob/master/src/main/resources/elog.properties).
-You can override them by creating your own elog.properties and including it in the classpath before the elog.jar file (containing the defaults).
-Or you can programmatically set properties within a Java application using [Library.setConfiguration()](https://jeffersonlab.github.io/jlog/org/jlab/elog/Library.html#setConfiguration(java.util.Properties)).
+You can override them by creating your own elog.properties and including it in the classpath before the jlog.jar file (containing the defaults).
+Or you can programmatically set properties within a Java application using [Library.setConfiguration()](https://jeffersonlab.github.io/jlog/org/jlab/jlog/Library.html#setConfiguration(java.util.Properties)).

 ### Authentication
 In order to interact with the logbook server users must authenticate.
 This is done using a [logbook server client certificate](https://logbooks.jlab.org/content/api-authentication), which is assumed to be located in the user's home directory in a file named _.elogcert_.
-You can override the location of the certificate with [LogEntry.setClientCertificatePath()](https://jeffersonlab.github.io/jlog/org/jlab/elog/LogEntry.html#setClientCertificatePath(java.lang.String,boolean)).
+You can override the location of the certificate with [LogEntry.setClientCertificatePath()](https://jeffersonlab.github.io/jlog/org/jlab/jlog/LogEntry.html#setClientCertificatePath(java.lang.String,boolean)).

 ## Usage
 You can [download](https://github.com/JeffersonLab/jlog/releases) the library as a single jar file (there are no dependencies other than the JVM standard library), or reference the artifact in the [JCenter repository](https://dl.bintray.com/slominskir/maven) from a Gradle/Maven/Ivy project: